soenke-junike/CodeMinifier/README.md

 Extendable PHP classes to minify different types of sourcecode like JavaScript, CSS, PHP, Java, and others.

 Reason for another code minifier: I looked around the web and found a lot minifier for different types of code.
 All of them where quite complicated and most of them not working correctly.
-I wanted to build a simple to use AND simple to understand AND extendable minifier.
+I wanted to build a simple to use AND simple to understand AND extendable minifier which can be used for different types of code

 ## How it woks

-The Heart of all minifiers in this project is the function AMinifier::getMinifiedCode($code).
-This function will strip the code by proceed the following steps:
+The heart of all minifiers in this project is the function AMinifier::getMinifiedCode($code).
+This function will strip the code by proceeding the following steps:
 * remove all strings from code and replace them with constants so we can replace constants back later
 * replace comments, linebreaks, douple whitespaces
 * remove whitespace before and after special character like (,),{,} and so on.
 For each type of code you have different special characters.